-After using the temporary mobility kit to seal your tire, you will need to replace the sealing compound and hose.
-Sealing compound and spare parts can be obtained and replaced at an authorized dealer or tire dealer.
-Empty sealing compound bottles may be disposed of at home; however, liquid residue from the sealing compound should be disposed by your authorized dealer or tire dealer, or in accordance with local waste disposal regulations.
+After using the temporary mobility kit to seal your tire, you will need to replace the sealant canister and clear tube (hose).
+Sealing compound and spare parts can be obtained and replaced at an authorized Ford Motor Company dealership or tire dealer.
+Empty sealant bottles may be disposed of at home; however, liquid residue from the sealing compound should be disposed by your local Ford Motor Company dealership or tire dealer, or in accordance with local waste disposal regulations.

 Note: After the sealing compound has been used, the maximum vehicle speed is 50 mph (80 km/h) and the maximum driving distance is 120 miles (200 km).
-The sealed tire should be replaced immediately, or at least within the 120 miles (200 km).
-After sealant use, the TPMS (Tire Pressure Monitoring Sensor) located inside the wheel, must be replaced by an authorized Ford dealer.
+The sealed tire should be inspected immediately.

+Note: After sealant use, the TPMS sensor and valve stem on the wheel must be replaced by an authorized Ford dealer.